ayoisaiah/gocorona/README.md

 ## Installation and usage

-You can download the precompiled binaries for Linux, Windows, and macOS [here](https://github.com/ayoisaiah/gocorona/releases) (only for amd64)
+You can download binaries for Linux, Windows, and macOS on the [releases page](https://github.com/ayoisaiah/gocorona/releases).

 Ensure the binary is executable by the current user, then execute it: